MikeiLL/mz-mindbody-api/README.txt

 = v2.6.4 =
 Bugfix: Stop importing sign-up script that was calling a non-existent method.
+Bugfix: Alphanumeric validity check was targeting object rather than string.

 = v2.6.3 =
 Bugfix: get_and_save_token from private to public to hook accessible.